GoogleCloudPlatform/opentelemetry-collector-builder-sample/deploy/gke/simple/README.md

         - name: test-data-vol-logs  # This name should match to the name of volume in spec.volumes
           mountPath: /mnt/testdata/logs   # This is the location in the kubernetes environment where the file for configMap for logs will be mounted
         ```
-6. Deploy the cluster using the new deployment manifest -
+6. Deploy the collector using the new deployment manifest -
     ```
     kubectl apply -f manifest.yaml -n $OTEL_NAMESPACE
     ```